kaeza/tsm_mines/README.txt

 Using the mod:
 --------------

-This mod adds abandoned mines, similar to MC.
+This mod adds abandoned mines in the underground.

-You can find chest with different stuff like food, resources, ingots or even tools.
+You can find chests with different stuff like food, resources, ingots or even tools.
+If you have the Treasurer mod enabled and some treasure registration mods (TRMs), you will find stuff from other mods as well.

-Remember that this mod is still beta!
+Remember that this mod is still in alpha stage!

 Settings
 --------

-You can change the spawing of mines by adding/changing these values in minetest.conf
+You can change the spawing of mines by adding/changing these values in minetest.conf (value after equals sign is default value):

 mines_deep_min = -64
-^ at this deep mines are created mines_deep_max = -380
+	At this depth mines are created

+mines_deep_max = -380
-^ up to this deep mines are created mines_spawnfactor = 1.5
+	Up to this depth mines are created

+mines_spawnfactor = 1.5
-^ increase this value to generate more mines
+	Increase this value to generate more mines